On this page

 OAuth 2.0 for secure API connections in multi-tenant solutions

 To secure API connections between orgs in a hub-and-spoke multi-tenant solution model, use the Okta Org2Org integration as an OAuth 2.0 client.
-In this model, the spoke org is referred to as the source org and the hub org is the target org.
+In this model, the source org is referred to as the spoke org and the target org is the hub org.
+The provisioning connection between the orgs is configured as an Org2Org app integration with the OAuth 2.0 authentication scheme.

 Displays the service apps required in the hub org and the Org2Org apps required in the spoke org.